-2019-20 saw viewings across the web site, Instagram and Facebook increase dramatically.
-Facebook viewings have increased by 20% since 2018, Instagram has seen double the number of followers in 2019.
+2020 saw interest across the website, Instagram and Facebook increase dramatically.
+Facebook has increased by 30% in 2020, Instagram has seen double the number of followers in 2020.

 The Photography competition was continued.
-Awards will be presented at the AGM in May 2020.
+Awards will be presented at the AGM in May 2021.